Nazlizamanian/Jonkoping-University-Computer-Engineeering-Programme/README.md

 # [Web Development Fundamentals 7.5hp](https://github.com/Nazlizamanian/personalportfolio-nz)
 ## Course Description
 The course aims to provide fundamental knowledge in web programming.
 It begins with an overview of the structure of the web and continues with how to build static web pages using HTML and CSS.
 It then covers JavaScript and Node.js, teaching students how to implement dynamic web pages that can generate different HTML codes for various clients.
 Users can fill in forms and send data to the server.
-Special emphasis is placed on cookies, sessions, database usage, and security.
+Special emphasis is placed on cookies, sessions, database usage, and security.The course assessment comprised an individual project and an examination.
 The course includes the following topics:
 - Client-server communication and HTTP
 - HTML
 - CSS and CSS frameworks